jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 executable, but a better solution is to set your `exec-path` properly.
-A simple way to do this is to use the `exec-path-from-shell` package, which sets the Emacs `exec-path` using your system `$PATH` variable, allowing Emacs to find any commands you can also use from the command line.
+A simple way to do this is to use the `exec-path-from-shell` package, which sets the Emacs `exec-path` using your system `$PATH` variable, allowing Emacs to find any commands you can also execute from the command line without providing the full path.

 If you attempt to preview or export your buffer and you see an error regarding the `markdown` command, then most likely you need to check